Thought Distortions: Some Common Forms of Negative Self Talk

 "I didn't get the job I wanted.
 I'll never be successful in my career.”

-“I’m late for work and now I hit traffic….
+“I’m late for work, and now I hit traffic….
 Nothing EVER goes my way!”

 3. Mental Filtering

 This distortion involves focusing solely on the negative aspects of a situation while ignoring the positive ones.
 Even if there are more positive aspects than negative in a situation or person, you focus on the negatives exclusively while “filtering” out any of the positive ones.
-One of the main consequences of this negative self talk is a powerful reduction in our own self esteem.
+One of the main consequences of this negative self-talk is a powerful reduction in our own self-esteem.

 Examples…

-“I know by boss told me I did a good job, but I made a mistake during my presentation, so it was a total disaster.”
+“My boss told me I did a good job, but I made a mistake during my presentation, so it was a total disaster.”

-“I got an A in most of my classes, but I got a C in science, I’m such a bad student”
+“I got an A in most of my classes, but I got a C in science; I’m such a bad student”

 4. Discounting the Positive

 Discounting positives is similar to mental filtering.
 The main difference is that you dismiss it as something of no value when you do think of positive aspects.
-With this distortion, any positive experiences or positive feedback from others are rejected or minimized.
+With this distortion, positive experiences or feedback from others are rejected or minimized.
 The result of this is that we tend to reinforce the negative beliefs we have about ourselves and others; beliefs that are often not based in fact.

 Examples…

-"Anyone could have done that, it was nothing special" after receiving praise for an accomplishment.
+"Anyone could have done that; it was nothing special" after receiving praise for an accomplishment.

 5. Catastrophizing

 When we default to expecting the worst-case scenario to happen and blow things out of proportion, we are catastrophizing.
-It’s important to clarify: considering the consequences and potential outcomes of decisions or life events is a regular part of thinking things through.
+It’s important to clarify that considering the consequences and potential outcomes of decisions or life events is a regular part of thinking things through.
 On the other hand, if you find yourself ruminating about the worst possible outcome, no matter how improbable, you’re likely catastrophizing.
 This cognitive distortion often comes with “what if” questions.

 Examples…